appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-Windows/Preferences/Web-Server/index.md

    Choose either the Apache or Nginx web server.

 *   **Document Root**
    Click on to select where your html/PHP files and images are stored.
 This directory is called the document root.
-   The default document root in MAMP is: `C:\MAMP\htdocs`.
+The default document root in MAMP is: "C:\MAMP\htdocs".